EranOfek/AstroPack/matlab/util/+db/@DbAdmin/postgres_installation_ubuntu22.md

-# PostgreSQL V14 - Installation Instructions
+# PostgreSQL v14 - Installation Instructions for Ubuntu 22.04

 STILL UNDER TESTING - CURRENTLY INSTALL Posgres only with Ubuntu 18.04